kkojha47/BreakoutGame/README.md

 # BreakoutGame
-Breakout game made using javascript and HTML cancvas.
+Breakout game made using javascript and HTML canvas.